parrisma/rfq-rag/docs/main/index.md

 **Key Results:**

-* Accurate, multilingual (EN, FR, ES) pricing data structured for automated systems reply.
+* Reliably extract pricing parameters from free text as structured text (json)
-* Confidence scoring implemented to prevent low-confidence automated responses.
+* LLM generated confidence scoring to prevent low-confidence automated responses.
-* Clear, LLM-generated explanations of parsing assumptions provided.
+* Clear LLM explanations of parsing reasoning and assumptions.
-* Client clarification requests generated when necessary.
+* LLM Written clarification requests generated when necessary.
+* Multilingual, English, Spanish & French
+* Tolerant of colloquial language, abbreviations, technical terms and typos

 ---

 ## Application of RAG

-1. **Create Examples** Select cross section of relevant data to act as examples in prompt.
+1. **Create Examples** Select a cross section of relevant data to act as examples in prompt.
 1. **Receive RFQ to automate**
 1. **Retrieve Relevant Examples:** Gather examples related to the current RFQ automation.
-1. **Augment the Prompt:** Add example directly in the prompt to automate RFQ response.
+1. **Augment the Prompt:** Add examples directly in the prompt to automate RFQ response.
-1. **Prioritize the Examples:** LLM responds with given examples as source of truth.
+1. **Prioritize the Examples:** LLM responds with given examples as a source of truth.
 1. **Reply to Client**: Process RFQ of if LLM response ambiguous, seek client clarification

 ---